McKee

 Notes

-Mk 9 1968 2 The Howmet TX turbine Group 6 prototype.
+McKee Mk 9 1968 2 The Howmet TX turbine Group 6 prototype.
 One was the converted Ralph Salyer Mk 6, initially used as a spare, and the other was built as a Mk 9.
-Raced by Ray Heppenstall and others in 1968 with minimal success.
-The first car is now with a collector in California and the second, plus a recently built third, are with Chuck Haines.
-See Pete Stowe's detailed history.
+Raced by Ray Heppenstall and others in 1968, and used to set six FIA world speed records for turbine cars in 1970.
+See Pete Stowe's detailed history on these cars.
+Pete advises that in 2021 the first car has been sold by Bruce Linsmeyer at Avon Aero to Andreas Mohringer in Austria, and the second is in Roald Goethe's ROFGO Collection.
+Two later built cars, both built up by McKee, are also known to exist.

-Mk 10 1968 1 Wedge-shaped Can-Am car built from Salyer's Mk VII.
+McKee Mk 10 1968 1 Wedge-shaped Can-Am car built from Salyer's Mk VII.
+Sold to ex-Formula A racer Jerry Hodges for 1970, and raced by him until 1972.
 Still known to exist "but rarely seen".

-Mk 11 1968 1 The USAC car built for Hamilton Vose and written off at Brainerd.
+McKee Mk 11 1968 1 The USAC car built for Hamilton Vose and written off at Brainerd.
+FULL HISTORY AVAILABLE

 Mk XX 1977 2 Two Can-Am cars built on top of Lola T332 chassis for Doug Schulz.
-Some years later, in the early 1980s, one ran in the Central Division SCCA races owned and driven by McKee-addict Dick DeJarld.
+Some years later, in the early 1980s, one ran in Central Division SCCA races, owned and driven by McKee-addict Dick DeJarld.

 One of the 1967 McKee Mk VII Can-Am cars was converted for Formula A after it was crashed heavily by Bob Nagel at Mid-Ohio.
-Owned by Bob Stanford (Mars, PA) and pictured here, it first raced as early as the Dec 1969 Sebring event, it was variously described as a "7F" or "7S".
+Owned by Bob Stanford (Mars, PA) and pictured above, it first raced as early as the December 1969 Sebring event, it was variously described as a "7F" or "7S".
 Stanford had cut off the side pods and taken the interesting route of putting the fuel cell in the passenger seat.
-It was sold by Stanford to Chuck Haines in the mid-1970s and is now believed to be back in 1967 Nagel specification in vintage racing.
+It was sold by Stanford to Chuck Haines in the mid-1970s and was sold by Chuck to Jerry Dykhuisen (now Big Pine Key, FL) who converted it to closed wheel specification and used it in SCCA ASR National and Regional events.
+In 1978, Jerry sold it back to Haines.
+Timothy W. Mehallick (Mt Pleasant, PA) reports that he purchased the McKee from Chuck Haines circa 1980-81, and restored it with McLaren M6 bodywork.
+In the summer of 1987, he sold it to Mike Kalashian (Wisconsin) who raced it in historic events up to 2014.
+It was auctioned by Russo and Steele in January 2015.
+In early 2017, the car was advertised by David Neidell (Pontyclun, Wales).

 All and any help would be gratefully received.
 Please email Allen if you can add anything.